 We believe that homework encourages children to develop good work habits and independent study skills.
 It provides an opportunity for them to practise and reinforce skills learned in the classroom.
-The nature of the homework and the quantity given will depend upon the age and ability of the child but can include; completion or consolidation of work, learning spellings or tables, preparing for a class talk, research and collecting materials.

 It is an expectation that your child reads every day.
 Every child has a reading record book where adults from both home and school can record what your child has read and any other relevant comments.

 At the beginning of 2017 we reviewed the current systems in place for homework which included collating parent and carers responses to a survey that was made available online.
 Taking into account the views expressed within the survey, year leaders have worked together to form a consistent approach to homework.
 This was further reviewed at the end of 2020.
 The homework will no longer include half termly projects as it was clear from the feedback given that these were not proving to be particularly helpful.

 All children will receive weekly writing and maths homework.
 This is set on a Thursday and returned on the following Tuesday.

 Specific homework arrangements for Year groups are as follows -

 Homework will be presented in a folder and either completed practically or on the sheets provided.
 In addition to Literacy and Maths, children will be set an independency skill to practice such as using a knife and fork or doing up their coat.
 This homework is emailed out on a Thursday.

 Year 1, Year 2 Year 3, Year 4 and Year 5